 EMDR involves a combination of stimulating sights and sounds.
 The therapist uses eye movement and auditory sounds to help the person being treated reach the point where they don’t experience distress while reliving a memory.

-There are eight phases to EMDR, and they include revisiting the previous session at the beginning of every new one, so that each session serves as a building block for recovery.
+There are eight phases to EMDR, and they include revisiting the previous session at the beginning of every new one so that each session serves as a building block for recovery.

 Pros of EMDR Therapy

 EMDR therapy has been around since 1989.
 Despite that relatively short history, there’s extensive clinical research backing this method.
 It has been the subject of numerous studies that support its use.
-The American Psychiatric Association and U.S. Department of Defense have recognized it as a form of treatment for trauma.
+The American Psychiatric Association and the U.S. Department of Defense have recognized it as a form of treatment for trauma.

 Aside from these strong academic indicators, there are other benefits to EMDR that have been detailed over the years.
 While it’s convincing to hear those with field experience singing the praises of EMDR, it’s even more effective to see exactly how it can help with overcoming substance abuse.